oceanmapping/community/README.md

 # mb_wiki
-Multibeam mapping community resources hosted by the MAC
+Ocean mapping community resources hosted by the MAC.